rsz_1moving_thrugh_thr_layer

 8. SD WAN SASE

-Network Connectivity Components
+Scanning Network Connectivity

 PowerShell and TNC

 There are multiple ways to scan a network to determine host and open ports.
 PowerShell is used with variables and can perform advanced scripting.
-Below, I am using TNC to scan my own Ubuntu VM and the WAN gateway.
+Below, I am using TNC to monitor my own Ubuntu VM and the WAN gateway.

 Note: